n1t3sh00/Assignment/README.md

 # Assignment

 Setup
-Within a new directory, create and activate a virtualenv.
+# Create a new directory, create and activate a virtualenv.
 Install Django.
 Create your project

-1. Install the requirement.txt on your computer using pip pip install -r requirements.txt
+#1 Install the requirement.txt on your computer using pip
+pip install -r requirements.txt

-2. After install all the requirement.txt extract the project and open the project, type this on your terminal python manage.py makemigrations python manage.py migrate
+#2.
+After install all the requirement.txt extract the project and open the project, type this on your terminal
+python manage.py makemigrations
+python manage.py migrate

-3. Run the server using
+#3.
+Run the server using
 python manage.py runserver

-Your django it's live now open your browser and type 127.0.0.1:8000
+type 127.0.0.1:8000